GitHub-Coding-Challenge/actions-workshop/README.md

-# devopsdays oNLine: GitHub Actions coding challenge (Wall of Zen)
+# Future Tech GitHub Actions workshop (Wall of Zen)

-GitHub Actions is all the craze and to get you up to speed, we have created a series of **5 short coding challenges**.
-You will have to create a GitHub Actions workflow to set up a CI/CD pipeline for a Docker-based Node.js application.
+GitHub Actions is all the craze and to get you up to speed, we invite you to join us for this workshop.
+You can work on your own pace, or join us through the steps.
+You'll have to create a GitHub Actions workflow to set up a CI/CD pipeline for a Docker-based Node.js application.

-Thanks for participating in this coding challenge and keep learning!
+Thanks for participating and keep learning!
 We have an extensive set of [free learning modules on how to automate using GitHub Actions](https://docs.microsoft.com/en-us/learn/paths/automate-workflow-github-actions/?ocid=aid3016779) - highly recommended!!

-*Are you ready to show off your GitHub Actions skills?*
+*Are you ready to show off your GitHub Actions skills at the next birthday party?*

 ## What's this Wall of Zen?

-We have created a [Wall of Zen page](https://aka.ms/wallofzen) where you can post Zen quotes for the [devopsdays oNLine](https://devopsdays.org/events/2020-amsterdam/welcome/) attendees.
+We have created a [Wall of Zen page](https://aka.ms/wallofzen) where you can post Zen quotes for the Future Tech attendees.
 Under the hood it uses the [Octocat GitHub API](https://api.github.com/octocat).

 ![Wall of Zen web page](./assets/wallofzen.png)